mvolkmann/MyUnixEnv/notes/xcode-notes.md

 - select the Console tab
 - enter state = JSON.parse(sessionStorage.getItem('some-key'))
 - use disclosure triangles to expand and collapse parts of the object tree

+## Caveats

+- camera doesn't work in simulator
+- must drag to scroll rather than two-finger swipe on trackpad